mulesoft-labs/data-weave-rfc/README.md

 # Data Weave RFC

-Substantial change proposals for the DataWeave language must be first written up as an RFC and before they can be accepted.
+Substantial change proposals for the DataWeave language must be first written up as an RFC before they can be accepted.
 The Request for Comment (RFC) process is intended to provide a peer review and voting process to ensure change proposals are vetted and accepted by the community.
+We acknowledge that proposals might require extensive discussions even before being written up, and encourage the use of [issues](https://github.com/mulesoft-labs/data-weave-rfc/issues) as a way to engage in such discussions.

 ## The Process
 [process]: #process

+If you'd like the subject to be discussed before jumping into a formal RFC, you can create an [issue](https://github.com/mulesoft-labs/data-weave-rfc/issues/new) explaining the idea or the problem you'd like to solve.
+A corresponding [proposal](https://github.com/mulesoft-labs/data-weave-rfc/tree/master/proposals) can be merged simultaneously to later expedite the RFC process.
+Once you are ready to move forward, the proper RFC can be created.

 To get a substaintial change accepted into the DataWeave language, you must first get the corresponding RFC merged into this repository as a markdown file.
 At this point the RFC is "active" and may be implemented and eventually included in DataWeave.